Blog 27: The Passover Meal

 Takeaway:

-The Passover meal menu calls out that we, in order to eat the Passover lamb, must be pure, washed by the unleavened Word of God.
+The Passover meal menu emphasizes that, to eat the Passover lamb with bitter herbs and unleavened bread, we must be pure, cleansed by the unleavened Word of God.
 Eating Yeshua’s flesh (symbolic of the lamb and unleavened bread) and drinking His blood (symbolic of wine mixed with water) imparts us with His life force.
 By YHWH’s favor, Israel left Egypt after the Passover.
-When we come under the blood of the Lamb on the gates and doorposts of our minds and eat of Him, we, by grace, are free to leave the bondage of sin and death.
+When we come under the blood of the Lamb on the gates and doorposts of our minds and partake of Him, we are, by grace, free to leave the bondage of sin and death.
+The Lamb’s ultimate victory in covenant faithfulness is portrayed in the Book of Revelation.

 Fun Factors: